 AAS Project: 714 Main Street | Unique Technology, Craftsmanship to Replicate design of Roman Heads | Product used Architectural Cast Stone

 AAS team helped create exterior fronts of the building that used cast stone and architectural precast extensively.
 The design used grape leaves build from the cast stone panels.
-The grape leaf design and integration was to connect with the historic name of the city and local culture.
+The integration of the grape leaf design connects with the historical name of the city, and the local culture.

 AAS Cast Stone | Custom Mold Making | Grapevine Leaf Designed using Dry Cast System